Learn more about each of the trainings we offer:

 Moving Traditions trains professional educators and volunteer mentors to help tweens/teens in their communities to bring Jewish values to bear on the highly-gendered challenges of their lives.

-Moving Traditions’ national training conferences are thought-provoking, skill-building, and spiritually uplifting seminars for professionals who are preparing to lead Moving Traditions’ programs in their communities (Rosh Hodesh, Shevet Achim and the B’nai Mitzvah Initiative).
+Moving Traditions’ national training conferences are thought-provoking, skill-building, and spiritually uplifting seminars for professionals who are preparing to lead Moving Traditions’ programs in their communities (the B–Mitzvah program, Rosh Hodesh, Shevet, Tzelem, and Kulam).
 Conference participants will practice Moving Traditions’ approach incorporating gender and Judaism into an experiential program for adolescents.
 They will learn from one another in an open, inclusive, and pluralist Jewish context.
 Past participants have said:

 “Your training was hands down the best I’ve ever attended.
 It was productive, insightful, new, and interesting.
 I’m really looking forward to next year (with my group).”